lab1092/blender-manual_ja/manual/basics/help.rst

    Info Window - Info.txt

-- :guilabel:`Toggle System Console` - Reveals the command window that contains Blender's :guilabel:`stdout` messages.
+- *Toggle System Console* - Reveals the command window that contains Blender's *stdout* messages.
 Can be very useful for figuring out how the UI works, or what is going wrong if you encounter a problem.
-Even more information is available here, if you invoke Blender as :guilabel:`blender -d`.
+Even more information is available here, if you invoke Blender as *blender -d*.
 This menu item only shows up on Windows.
-  - In all Operating Systems, to see this information, simply run :guilabel:`blender` from the command-line.
+  - In all Operating Systems, to see this information, simply run *blender* from the command-line.
-  - On Linux, if you ran Blender from the GUI, you can see the output in :guilabel:`~/.xsession-errors`
+  - On Linux, if you ran Blender from the GUI, you can see the output in *~/.xsession-errors*
   - On Mac OS X, you can open Console.app (in the Utilities folder in Applications) and check the Log there.

-- :guilabel:`Info Window Log` - This is not exactly a Help menu, but it is related.
+- *Info Window Log* - This is not exactly a Help menu, but it is related.
 If you mouseover the line between the Info window and the 3D then click and drag the Info window down a bit, you can see the stream of Python calls that the UI is making when you work.
 This can be useful in creating scripts.

 .. figure:: /images/Manual-Vitals-Help_Info_Log.jpg